-- 4.3.1 Chapter 22 of the original ES identified two committed or proposed developments in the area which were considered to potentially lead cumulatively to adverse / unacceptable impacts upon local receptors. - 4.3.2 An additional three planning applications have been submitted since preparation of the original ES for proposed developments in the area and which are considered to require further consideration.
+- 4.4.1 Chapter 22 of the original ES identified two committed or proposed developments in the area which were considered to potentially lead cumulatively to adverse / unacceptable impacts upon local receptors. - 4.4.2 An additional four planning applications have been submitted since preparation of the original ES for proposed developments in the area.
+Three of these are detailed in the Addendum ES and the potential implications cumulative adverse / unacceptable impacts are considered in that Addendum. - 4.4.3 The fourth identified planning application was submitted on 29th August 2024 and hence was not considered in the Addendum ES. - 4.4.4 For ease these are all summarised below in Table 4.

-4.3.3 These are: